-In networks with multiple realms, rules are defined to direct sets of IP addresses, or traffic on specific ports, to distinct domain controllers.
+In networks with multiple realms (or a single realm), rules are defined to direct sets of IP addresses, traffic on specific ports, or specified User-Agent values to distinct domain controllers.
 These rules are defined on the Configure > Security > Access Control > Authentication Realms tab.
 Rules are stored in the auth.config file.

-- Multiple realm authentication rules can be defined for IWA, Legacy NTLM, and LDAP sources. - One or more authentication rule can be defined for each realm - ◆ The specifiers used in each realm rule type (IWA, legacy NTLM, LDAP) differ. - Rules are applied from the list top down; the first match is applied.
-If the IP address is not matched by any rule, no authentication is attempted. - Transactions are logged with the name used by Filtering Service. - Proxy authentication statistics are collected and reported discreetly for each authentication method.
-See Security, page 250 (in the Statistics section).
+- Multiple realm authentication rules can be defined for IWA, Legacy NTLM, and LDAP sources. - One or more authentication rules can be defined for each realm. - The specifiers used in each realm rule type (IWA, legacy NTLM, LDAP) vary. - Rules are applied from the list top down; the first match applies.
+If no rule matches, no authentication is attempted. - Transactions are logged with the name used by Filtering Service. - Proxy authentication statistics are collected and reported discreetly for each authentication method.
+See Security, page 256 (in the Statistics section).